 The most common symptoms of conductive hearing loss are speech seeming muffled and difficulty hearing, especially when there is a lot of background noise.
 Some describe it as similar to wearing earplugs, whereby they can still hear sound generally, but it’s muffled or sounds like the people speaking to them are mumbling even when they’re not.
 Some people who experience conductive hearing loss also report feeling like their ears are blocked or ‘plugged’ (which can indicate a problem with the middle ear).

 Other symptoms of conductive hearing loss may include:

-There are many different things that may cause conductive hearing loss.
-Some possible causes of conductive hearing loss include:
+These are only some things that can lead to conductive hearing loss.
+Other possible causes of conductive hearing loss include: